 International exchange students of all subjects with a strong interest in the course topic.
-Berlin Perspectives courses are designed for undergraduate students.
+Humboldt Perspectives Study Abroad courses are designed for undergraduate students.
 Master students may participate if their home university agrees.
-Regular degree-seeking students can select the course within the elective part of their study program (überfachlicher Wahlpflichtbereich üWP).
 Participant students are expected to have an enthusiasm towards designing and conducting a research in the city.
 It is an advantage to be familiar with sociological methods but there is no such prerequisite.
 Similarly, there is no obligatory requirement of having a sociology background.
 All the readings are easy to follow, and the classroom discussions will facilitate an interdisciplinary environment.

-CREDITS = 5 ECTS
+CREDITS = 6 ECTS